liferay/liferay-docs/devGuide/en/chapters/12-marketplace.markdown

 to use an app for an earlier version, consult the documentation for that app, as it may or may not be supported on earlier versions of Liferay.

-Read the *Specify App Compatibility* section below for details on how to specify which versions of Liferay your app works with.
+Read the section below for details on how to specify the versions of Liferay your app works with.

 ---